Customs officials set to grill Kerala Speaker in gold smuggling case

 The customs department, which is part of the multi-agency team probing the sensational gold smuggling case, is set to question Kerala assembly Speaker P Sreeramakrishnan after it obtained legal advice that house privilege won’t be applicable in such cases.

-It sought the opinion of senior constitutional lawyers in the Supreme Court and later the assistant solicitor general who is camping in Kochi, a senior official of the customs said that adding investigation into gold and dollar smuggling case is at a crucial stage.
+It sought the opinion of senior constitutional lawyers in the Supreme Court and later the assistant solicitor general who is camping in Kochi, a senior official of the customs said.
+The official added that the investigation into gold and dollar smuggling case is at a crucial stage.

 Also read: ‘Cannot and will not repeal laws,’ says Centre as farm talks hit another stalemate